yewstack/yew/docs/concepts/function-components/pre-defined-hooks.md

 ### Contexts

 Generally data is passed down the component tree using props but that becomes tedious for values such as user preferences, authentication information etc.
-Consider the following example which passes down theme as props:
+Consider the following example which passes down the theme using props:
 ```rust
 // root
 let theme = // ...